HelloYeew/100-day-of-java/README.md

-# 100 Day of my Java journey
+# My Java and Javascript journey
-My Java journey from zero to hero in 100 days!
+My Java and Javascript journey from zero.

+# Timer
+I want to know in 100 days what I learn and study.

-Start : TBD
+Start : 15 November 2020

-End (Expect) : TBD
+End (Expect) : 23 February 2020

+Ps.
+I want to skip my final exam so I will change end time later.